 The coverage forms are the foundation of every insurance policy; what is included?

 Named Perils: The insurance contract will ‘name’ or list what is covered with a named perils form.
 There are two types: basic and broad.

 Basic names 11 offer fire, lightning, explosion, windstorm or hail, smoke, aircraft or vehicle collisions, riot or civil commotion, vandalism, sprinkler leakage, sinkhole collapse, or volcanic action.

-Broad names everything basic does but adds 4 more coverages – falling objects, the weight of snow/ice/sleet, water damage in the form of leakage, and collapse from specified causes.
+Broad names everything basic does but adds 4 more – falling objects, the weight of snow/ice/sleet, water damage in the form of leakage, and collapse from specified causes.

 If your location has a peril and you file an insurance claim for anything not named above, there would be no coverage.
-Most b&b owners feel this is a comprehensive list, but the reality is it can be misleading.
+Most b&b owners feel this is a comprehensive insurance list, but the reality is it can be misleading.